EVERSE-ResearchSoftware/RSQKit/pages/ai/how_do_you_use_AI_to_develop_quality_research_software.md

 keywords: ["ai", "software development", "task automation", "github actions" ]
 order: 1
 ---
 ![Spectrum of AI Intensity Usage](../../images/ai/AI_Spectrum-000.png)

 ## Description

-AI may democratise code-based innovation in ways not seen since the creation of the modern spreadsheet.
+AI may democratise code-based innovation in ways not seen since the modern spreadsheet.
 Research software is part of this shift.

-Tools that broaden automation beyond specialist programmers are evolving quickly.
+Tools that extend automation beyond specialist programmers are evolving quickly.
 Sensible ways to use them are still emerging.

-This matters for researchers who code.
-It also matters for RSEs who support them.
+This matters for researchers who code and RSEs who support them.

 AI tools can help with requirements analysis, testing, documentation, review, refactoring and maintenance.
-They can also produce code, explanations and project activity that look plausible, but still need careful review.
+They can also produce plausible code, explanations and project activity that still need careful review.

-The question is therefore not simply "should I use AI?"
+The question is therefore not simply "should I use AI?".
+Better questions are:

-A better question is:

-* What kind of AI assistance is appropriate for this task?
+* What AI assistance is appropriate for this task?
-* What can the tool see?
-* What can the tool change?
+* What can the tool see and change?
 * How will the result be checked?
 * Who is responsible for accepting the work?
 * What happens if the tool is wrong?

 This page presents a spectrum of AI assistance based on "intensity of usage".
-This roughly means the degree of context, automation, authority and autonomy involved: from no GenAI use, through conversational use, to agentic development.
+This roughly means the autonomy, automation, authority and context involved, from no GenAI use through conversational use to agentic development.

-Higher intensity does not mean better quality.
-It does not imply greater developer maturity, skill level, or better practice.
+Higher intensity does not mean better quality, greater developer maturity, higher skill or better practice.

-Given the nature of the tooling, keeping research software verifiable and correct becomes more important, not less.
-The software also needs to remain reviewable: understandable, maintainable and reproducible.
+As these tools spread, keeping research software verifiable and correct becomes more important, not less.
+Software must also remain reviewable: understandable, maintainable and reproducible.

-For each practice on the spectrum, this page asks:
+For each practice, this page asks:

 * What is it?
 * How might you start?
-* What are appropriate tasks?
+* What tasks suit it?
-* What are the concerns and risks?
+* What are the risks?
 * What quality practices help?
-* When might lower or higher intensity AI practices be appropriate?
+* When is lower or higher intensity appropriate?

-Environmental sustainability matters here too.
-It is as important to ask when lower-intensity AI use is enough as it is to ask when more automation is useful.
+Environmental sustainability matters too.
+It is as important to ask when lower-intensity AI is enough as when more automation helps.

 GenAI encourages faster code creation.
 There is an old adage: if you want to go fast, go alone; if you want to go far, go together.

-That balance is sharper here.
-A GenAI tool may create code quickly, but the researcher still needs to understand, verify and validate the result.
+A GenAI tool may create code quickly, but the researcher must still understand, verify and validate it.

-The goal of this page is to support informed choice.
-It is not to promote adoption of any particular practice.

-Even if you choose no GenAI use in your own tooling, understanding the implications of AI-generated systems and contributions from others is still useful.
+The goal is informed choice, not adoption of any particular practice.
+Even if you use no GenAI yourself, understanding AI-generated systems and contributions from others remains useful.

-This page gives an overview.
-It cannot be extensive on every practice.
+This page gives an overview, not an exhaustive treatment of every practice.

 ## Considerations

-The key considerations here are:
+The key questions are:

 * What is the intensity of AI use?
 * Does the result **look** correct, or is it correct?
 * Are you mistaking ownership familiarity for understanding?
-* What are the hazards, and what mitigations are needed?
+* What hazards exist, and what mitigations are needed?

-These questions matter whether the detailed spectrum is used directly, or whether the reader is only choosing between a few common AI practices.
+These matter whether you use the full spectrum or choose between a few common practices.

 ### Intensity of AI Usage

-This page uses "intensity of AI usage" to describe how much context, authority, automation and autonomy a tool has.
+"Intensity of AI usage" primarily describes how much autonomy a tool has, not necessarily compute level. ie how much work can be done without your intervention.

-This is not a maturity scale.

-Higher intensity does not mean better practice.
-It does not mean higher skill.
-It does not mean better quality.
+It is not a maturity scale.
+Higher intensity does not mean better practice, higher skill or better quality.

-The phrase is deliberate because intensity correlates with other things:
+The term "intensity" is chosen because correlates with:

-* Amount of AI use in the workflow
+* Amount of AI use
 * Risk of introduced errors
-* Complexity of the AI setup
+* Setup complexity
 * Cost
 * Environmental impact
-* Severity of consequences of failure
+* Consequences of failure
-* Level of autonomy
-* Volume of output
-* Difficulty of review
+* Autonomy
+* Output volume
+* Review difficulty
 * Complexity and novelty of output
-* Risk of burnout for the person driving the system
+* Burnout risk for the person driving the system

-This is different from many software engineering tools.
-"More version control" is rarely a bad thing.
-"More static analysis" rarely increases project risk.
+Also, this differs from many software engineering tools.
+More version control is rarely bad.
+More static analysis rarely raises project risk.

-More AI can increase risk:
+More AI can:

-* More context means more exposure.
+* expose more context
-* More automation means more to review.
+* create more material to review
-* More authority means larger blast radius.
+* increase the blast radius
-* More output means more opportunity for plausible mistakes to hide.
+* give plausible mistakes more places to hide

-As a result, moving along the spectrum is not levelling up.
-A lower-intensity practice may be the better engineering choice.
+Moving along the spectrum is therefore not levelling up.
+Lower-intensity practice may be the better engineering choice.

 ### Apparent Correctness vs Correctness

 Many LLMs produce language that signals intellect and understanding.

-This matters because style affects trust.
-Formal, fluent, high-reading-age prose can make weak reasoning look stronger than it is.
+That matters because style affects trust.
+Formal, fluent, high-reading-age prose can make weak reasoning seem stronger.

 There is a saying: "to eat your cake and have it".
 Many people remember the weaker version: "to have your cake and eat it".
 Stated plainly, the error is visible.

-Now consider this version:
+Now consider:

 > It would, I think, be entirely proper to indicate that, where consumption of
 > the cake has been established in advance, the matter may proceed indecisively
 > towards possession without any necessary procedural contradiction.

-That sounds more sophisticated.
+It sounds more sophisticated.
 It is not more correct.

-LLM output can have this problem.
+LLM output can have the same problem.
+Fluent prose may sound authoritative while being wrong.
+The same applies to code.
+It may look idiomatic and still fail.
-The prose may be fluent.
-The answer may sound authoritative.

-The same can and does occur with code.
-The code may look idiomatic.
-The result may still be wrong.

-For example, this code has a serious operational bug, but would likely pass simple functionality tests:
+For example:

 ```python
 class Handler(BaseHTTPRequestHandler):